jOOQ/jOOR/README.md

 ### Overview

-jOOR stands for Java Object Oriented Reflection.
+jOOR stands for jOOR Object Oriented Reflection.
 It is a simple wrapper for the java.lang.reflect package.

 jOOR's name is inspired by jOOQ, a fluent API for SQL building and execution.